bhauman/lein-figwheel/README.md

 #### Descriptive Errors with Code Context

-Figwheel provides descriptive compiler errors that point to where there error is in your code.
+Figwheel provides descriptive compiler errors that point to where the error is in your code.
 These errors appear in the REPL as well as the heads up display.

 #### First Class Configuration Error Reporting

-When you are configuring a tool for the first time, it can be quite daunting.
+It can be quite daunting, when you are configuring a tool for the first time.
 Figwheel currently offers best-of-class configuration error reporting that will help you if you happen to misconfigure something.

 #### Built-in ClojureScript REPL

-When you launch figwheel it not only starts a live building/reloading process but it also optionally launches a CLJS REPL into your running application.
+When you launch Figwheel it not only starts a live building/reloading process but it also optionally launches a CLJS REPL into your running application.
 This REPL shares compilation information with the figwheel builder, so as you change your code the REPL is also aware of